presidentbeef/brakeman/README.md

     brakeman -a

 Note that this will be enabled automatically if Brakeman runs into an error while parsing the routes.

+By default, Brakeman will return 0 as an exit code unless something when very wrong.
+To return an error code when warnings were found:

+    brakeman -z

 # Warning information